micheleantonazzi/bioinformatics-project/README.md

 ## Feature selection

 Since the epigenomic data has a large number of feature, it is important to apply methods to find those features which are unnecessary or dangerous for the learning machines and to remove them.
+Only he epigenomic data are treated using this procedure, while the sequence data are used as is.
 In this project, three different types of feature selection techniques are used:

 - **Check of feature-output correlation:** the feature not correlated with output can be removed.
 In particular, the Person and Spearman methods are used to finding monotonic and linear correlation respectively and, subsequently, the uncorrelated features found using these methods are tested with the MIC algorithm to check non-linear correlation with output.
 In the end, those features whit no correlation with output (bot linear and non-linear) are removed.
 - **Check of feature-feature correlation:** the pairs of feature strongly correlated are not necessary for the learning machine, because they express the "same concept".
 In this way, in a pair of correlated features, the one with less entropy can be removed.
 In this project are applied the Pearson and Spearman method to check feature-feature monotonic correlation.